 Colin Gum was one of the best liked and most admired of younger Australian astronomers and many of us have a deep sense of personal loss at his too early death.
 Australia is still very short of first class astronomers trained and educated in the country, and his death is a severe blow to the development of Australian astronomy ...

 Jointly with Professor C.W.
 Allen, he carried out from Mount Stromlo Observatory one of the early sky surveys (1950) of the distribution of radio noise (at 200 MC/s) and he will be remembered for many years to come for his successful search for and discovery of hydrogen-emission regions of the Southern Milky Way.
 The large and significant complex of nebulosity in Puppis and Vela is generally referred to as "Gum's Nebula"; a finer monument is difficult to imagine.
 His Survey of Southern H II Regions (Royal Astronomical Society Memoirs, Vol. 67, part 4, 1955) has become a standard reference volume for all workers in the field ...

 For a person of his age, Colin Gum leaves behind a solid and impressive bibliography of significant scientific contributions and, in spite of his too-early death, he has left his permanent mark on the development of astronomy.

 Bart Bok himself retired to Arizona and died on 5 August 1983.
-Stewart Sharpless moved from Arizona to Rochester, New York, where he spent many years as an astronomy professor and is now a retired Professor Emeritus.
+Stewart Sharpless moved from Arizona to Rochester, New York, where he spent many years as an astronomy professor and died on 19 January 2013 at the age of 86.